plasticbugs/twitch-tools/README.md

 create a .env in this app's root directory with these variables

 ```
-// Twitch credentials are for the Prize Wheel widget
+// Twitch credentials are for the Prize Wheel
 TWITCH_USERNAME="your_twitch_username"
 TWITCH_OAUTH_PASSWORD="twitch_oauth_password"